 Each Integrated Life Care facility across Western Canada provides residents with accommodation, food and health services that are geared to the resident’s individual needs.
 We offer our seniors the tools they need to live a full independent healthy life.
 We also have respite rooms and offer on-site care while healing from an accident and before or after surgery.

 The regional health authority conducts a client assessment and determines the nature of the care the individual needs and then directs the client to our facilities.
 All eldercare services are designed to promote independent healthy lifestyles where residents can enjoy life and flourish.
-Contact us to ask any questions about our services at our facilities in McLennan, AB; Devon, AB; Moose Jaw, SK; and Yorkton, SK.
+Contact us to ask any questions about our services at our facilities in McLennan, AB; Devon, AB; Moose Jaw, SK; Yorkton, SK; and Rosetown, SK.
 We’re always looking for new people with great new ideas for improving our care.

 Integrated Life Care residences offer seniors all the comforts of their own home.
 They are able to live independently while enjoying three meals a day, weekly housekeeping and linen service, engaging in recreational activities and social events organized by the site’s recreational coordinator.
 Seniors are able to come and go as they choose.
 Should the need arise for any additional care, a helping hand is there when they need it.